DayvonAllen/electron_notes/electron.md

 - We can use web technology to create desktop apps.
 - We can build websites that operate on a user's machine with higher level of access to the system resources than traditional web apps which are constrained to the browser context.
 - Web apps cannot access your hard drive but desktop apps can, which is why it's sometimes better to make desktop apps than web apps.
+- Can read any arbitrary file off the machine at any time.
 ---

 ## How Google Chrome Works